We’re sharing our soft and romantic farmhouse Christmas home tour today, so come on in!

 Then there are the mountain top benchmark moments.

 Those are the moments we can clearly remember deciding to reclaim our power.
-To put down the donuts and start running again, to stop allowing people to treat us in a way that doesn’t honor us.

 The moments we let our most treasured resources and gifts reflect our values rather than reflect the latest trends on social media because we’re trying to keep up.